aqaPayam/NakhBot/docs/domain/02-entities.md

 Individual message inside a support thread.

-Support messages must be rate-limited.
+A user may have at most 2 unanswered SupportMessages.

+A third unanswered user message must not be created until support/admin responds.

 #### UserAppeal